On Chord Dynamics and Complexity Growth in Double-Scaled SYK: Introduction

-In all these cases, it is straightforward to verify the equivalence between Krylov complexity and the expectation value of the chord number operator \(\hat{N}\) in states prepared by the corresponding operators, via the operator-state correspondence.
-In this work, we examine the dynamical profile of complexity growth and present analytic results that apply for general \( q \), as well as in various semi-classical limits.
+In this work, we examine the time evolution generated by the chord Hamiltonian and present analytic results for various quantities that apply for general \( q \), as well as in various semi-classical limits.